eclipse/epsilon-website/mkdocs/docs/doc/articles/running-epsilon-ant-tasks-from-command-line/index.md

-# Running Epsilon's ANT Tasks from the Command Line
+# Running Epsilon's Ant Tasks from the Command Line

-[This example project](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/tree/examples/org.eclipse.epsilon.examples.workflow.standalone.ivy) shows how to download, configure and run [Epsilon's ANT tasks](../../workflow) from the command line.
-To run this example, you only need to have [Apache ANT](https://ant.apache.org) installed in your system.
+[This example project](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/tree/examples/org.eclipse.epsilon.examples.workflow.standalone.ivy) shows how to download, configure and run [Epsilon's Ant tasks](../../workflow) from the command line using Ant, [Maven](#maven) and [Gradle](#gradle).
+To run this example, you only need to have [Apache Ant](https://ant.apache.org) installed in your system.

+## Ant

 When you run the `ant` command in the root directory of the project, the following will happen:

 - The build file (`build.xml`) will download [Apache Ivy](https://ant.apache.org/ivy/) in a temporary directory
 - Ivy will fetch the required Epsilon jars (also in a temporary directory) from Maven Central/Sonatype
-- The build file will set up Epsilon's ANT tasks
+- The build file will set up Epsilon's Ant tasks
 - The following part of the build file will be executed, which will load an EMF-based model and then run an EOL program against it

 ```xml